Email FacebookTwitterMenu burgerClose thin

 Child and Dependent Care Credit

-For 2021, the American Rescue Plan increased the Child and Dependent Care Credit to $4,000 for one qualifying person and $8,000 for two or more qualifying persons and potentially refundable, so you might not have to owe taxes to claim the credit, so long as you meet the other requirements.
 However, taxpayers with an adjusted gross income over $438,000 are not eligible for this credit even though they may have previously been able to claim this credit.

-There are several qualifiers on the person being cared for.
+There are several qualifiers for the person being cared for.
 A child must be under age 13 when the care was provided.
 A qualifying spouse must be unable to take care of himself and have lived in the taxpayer’s home for at least half the year.
 A qualifying dependent must be physically or mentally incapable of caring for himself, have lived with the taxpayer for at least half the year and is either a dependent or could have been a dependent of the taxpayer.

 There are limits on who can provide care to qualify for this tax credit.
 The caregiver must not have been the taxpayer’s spouse, a parent of the child being cared for or anyone else listed as a dependent on the tax return.
 Additionally, the caregiver can’t be a child of the taxpayer.